-Chris Valasek is a Security Lead at Uber’s Advanced Technology Center (ATC) in Pittsburgh.
+Chris Valasek is a Principal Autonomous Vehicle Security Architect at Cruise Automation.
 Valasek is regarded for his work in the automotive security arena.
 Most recently, Valasek was lauded for the remote compromise of a 2014 Jeep Cherokee, whereby he and his research partner obtained physical control of the vehicle.
 Valasek specializes in reverse engineering and exploitation research.
-Chris has a B.S. in Computer Science from the University of Pittsburgh and is the chairman of SummerCon, America’s longest running hacker conference.
+Chris has a B.S. in Computer Science from the University of Pittsburgh.

 Sexual Health Innovations | Callisto Advisory Board

 Technical Mentor - Environment Charter School

 WIRED MakeTechHuman | Hacking Vehicles for Driver Safety